-- 1. Students must complete all of the courses in the Core Curriculum (a total of 39 hours) before they enroll in the University Capstone course. - 2.
-The student's work in a major or minor may count toward meeting the University Core. - Transfer students can apply equivalent hours earned at other universities to meet ULM core requirements (equivalency to be determined by the appropriate department head and the Board of Regents' Statewide Student Transfer Guide and General Education Articulation Matrix). - 4.
-No course used to fulfill University core curriculum requirements may be taken Pass/Fail.

-- 5. Transfer credit will not be accepted for the Capstone requirement. - All freshman students are required to take the University Seminar for one credit hour (the course will not count toward any degree program and will be nontransferable). - 7.
-In the absence of a compelling reason, degree programs should refrain from defining or limiting student choices within the menu of prescribed general education courses. - 8.
-ETV courses may not be used to satisfy core curriculum requirements.
+- 1. The student's work in a major or minor may count toward meeting the University Core. - Transfer students can apply equivalent hours earned at other universities to meet ULM core requirements (equivalency to be determined by the appropriate department head and the Board of Regents' Statewide Student Transfer Guide and General Education Articulation Matrix). - All freshman students are required to take the University Seminar for one credit hour (the course will not count toward any degree program and will be nontransferable). - 4.
+In the absence of a compelling reason, degree programs should refrain from defining or limiting student choices within the menu of prescribed general education courses.